5000user5000/BioParallel/hw3/README.md

 ##  Author

-This project was completed as part of **Homework 2** for the course on bioinformatics/systems programming.
+This project was completed as part of **Homework 3** for the course on bioinformatics/systems programming.

 If you encounter issues running the code, please check:
 - That XSIMD is correctly included in the build path
+- That your CUDA Toolkit is properly installed and available
 - That your sequences are valid and in FASTA format